Skip to main content

 The difference is the molecule.
 BHRT uses molecules that are structurally identical to your natural hormones (estradiol, progesterone, testosterone).
 Traditional synthetic HRT used different molecular structures (like conjugated equine estrogens or medroxyprogesterone).
 Modern data favors bio-identical, transdermal regimens.

 Yes, men can benefit from hormone optimization.
-We measure total and free testosterone, SHBG, estradiol, and other markers, then tailor a strategy.
+We measure total and free testosterone, SHBG, estradiol, and other markers, then personalize a strategy.
 For some men, that means lifestyle and sleep changes alone.
 For others with confirmed deficiency, testosterone replacement is appropriate with careful monitoring.

 Most people start to feel better within 4 to 8 weeks of beginning BHRT.
 Some symptoms (hot flashes, sleep disruption) improve quickly.
 Others (mood, libido, body composition) take 3 to 6 months as dosing is fine-tuned.